 If the advertising set corresponding to the Advertising_Handle parameter does not exist then the Controller shall return the Unknown Advertising Identifier (0x42) error code.

-If the advertising data or scan response data in the advertising set is not complete, the Command Disallowed (0x0C) error code shall be used.
+If the advertising data or scan response data in the advertising set is not complete, the Controller shall return the Command Disallowed (0x0C) error code.

 Command Parameters: